BrownCAB/Team_Profile_Generator/README.md

 ## Description

-As a managere I want to generate a webpage that displays my team's basic information so that I have quick access to the email and Github profiles.
+As a manager I want to generate a webpage that displays my team's basic information so that I have quick access to the email and Github profiles.
 This Challenge is to combine skills from what we learned so far while meeting the Acceptance Criteria.
 This application will generate a team profile HTML webpage using node.js based on the user's input in the command line.
 The application requires Jest, Inquirer for running tests, and collecting data from user.

 PSA: I'm unable to complete all the requirements for this challenge at this time due to limitation with my device but I will be making another attempt for submission in the future.